 Your Lawyer Will Aim to Pinpoint Responsible Parties

-One of the earliest responsibilities that a lawyer may handle as your legal representative is to determine who is at fault for your accident.
+One of the earliest responsibilities a Tampa truck accident lawyer may handle as your legal representative is determining who is at fault for your accident.
 They may begin by examining precisely how your accident was caused, and specifically what the fuel truck driver may have done to cause the collision.

 Once your lawyer determines all of the parties to name as defendants in your lawsuit, they may proceed with your case.